• Skip to primary navigation

 Caffeine Consumption By Coffee Fanatics

-Once people learn about the INeedCoffee web site, they always seem to come to the same conclusion.
+Once people learn about the INeedCoffee website, they come to the same conclusion.
 You must drink a lot of coffee!
-For the longest time I tried to defend myself by explaining that I prefer quality over quantity.
+I tried to defend myself for the longest time by explaining that I prefer quality over quantity.
 I don’t think I drink a lot of coffee.
 But what is considered a lot of coffee?
-I have an uncle that consumes more coffee in a day than I do in a week.
+I have an uncle who consumes more coffee in a day than I do in a week.
 But I also know people who could make the same comparison about me.

 Michael Allen Smith, Seattle